 For 10 years, consumers have been turning their backs on traditional marketing.
-They have a DVR to escape TV commercials, they ignore magazine ads and are now adept at surfing the Internet, where they surf equipped with anti-pop and anti-ad extensions.
-They select information online without paying attention to banners or buttons (making them off-topic).
+They have a DVR to escape TV commercials, they ignore magazine ads, and are now adept at surfing the Internet, where they surf equipped with anti-pop and anti-ad extensions.
+They select information online without paying attention to banner designs or buttons (making them off-topic).

 Next-generation marketers have realized that traditional promotion is becoming less effective, less efficient and that there is a better solution: Integrate content marketing into the overall business promotion strategy.

 Content marketing is a strategic marketing approach focused on the creation and distribution of content and valuable, relevant and coherent to attract and maintain the attention of a well-defined audience and ultimately provoke the buying action of the customer’s share, in a cost-effective way.